And what to do about it.

 I’ll try a metaphor.
 Imagine you do not have a place to sleep.
 In the morning you do not need to sleep so your idea of a place to sleep is a 5-star hotel.
 In the afternoon you become a little sleepier and make vague attempts on finding a hotel, any hotel.
 In the evening you’re sleepy and really need a place to rest, and will agree on a capsule hotel or a hostel.

-Or maybe it’s just evolution nudging: “Come on, stop thinking, just fuck whatever”.
+Or maybe it’s just evolution nudging: “Come on, stop thinking, procreate!”.

 Why do the standards rise again